Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 CREAT chose Solid Edge® software mainly because it not only fully meets its requirements for a 3D CAD system in terms of performance, ease of use and collaboration, but it also features an exceptionally compelling performance/price ratio.
 The software has been proven through extensive industry application and possesses particularly outstanding advantages in sheet metal design.

-With Solid Edge, CREAT’s clear favorite to achieve its business and productivity goals, the company was also quite pleased with the comprehensive technical support capabilities and track record of Beijing Henghua Chuangyi Co., Ltd., a partner of Siemens PLM Software.
+With Solid Edge, CREAT’s clear favorite to achieve its business and productivity goals, the company was also quite pleased with the comprehensive technical support capabilities and track record of Beijing Henghua Chuangyi Co., Ltd., a partner of Siemens Digital Industries Software.

 CREAT initially used Solid Edge to design switch products.
 Now it is being used to design all CREAT products.
 The introduction of Solid Edge has significantly changed the product research and development (R&D) process at CREAT.